 On December 15, 2009, the Company provided a notice to Messrs.
-Scarborough, O'Bryant, Clyde and Malchione that their individual employment agreements (described in the following two paragraphs) will be terminated on December 31, 2010.
+Scarborough, O'Bryant, Clyde and Malchione that their individual employment agreements will be terminated on December 31, 2010.
 As of January 1, 2011, Messrs.
-Scarborough, O'Bryant, Clyde and Malchione will be eligible to participate in the COC Severance Plan and the Severance Plan.
+Scarborough, O'Bryant, Clyde and Malchione will be eligible to participate in the Change of Control Severance Plan and the Severance Plan.
 Mr. Scarborough was designated a Tier A participant in the COC Severance Plan and a Level 1 participant in the Severance Plan, and Messrs.
-O'Bryant, Clyde and Malchione were designated as Tier B participants in the COC Severance Plan and Level 2 participant in the COC Severance Plan and a Level 2 participant in the COC Severance Plan and a Level 2 participant in the Severance Plan as of January 1, 2010.
+O'Bryant, Clyde and Malchione were designated as Tier B participants in the COC Severance Plan and Level 2 participants in the Severance Plan.
+Mr. Nolan, who did not have an individual employment agreement, was designated a Tier B participant in the COC Severance Plan and a Level 2 participant in the Severance Plan as of January 1, 2010.

-On August 1, 1997, the Company entered into an agreement with Mr. Scarborough, which was amended on May 1, 2005, to reflect his promotion to President and CEO, providing that, if his employment is terminated for any reason other than for cause, death, disability, or voluntary resignation without good reason (as such terms are defined in the agreement), he (i) would receive a payment equivalent to a pro-rated annual bonus for the year of termination; (ii) would receive salary and bonus (based on his highest combined annual base salary plus bonus in any of the three previous years) for one year before a change of control and three years after a change of control ("severance period"); (iii) would receive additional retirement and supplemental retirement benefits that would have accrued during the severance period; (iv) would continue to participate in benefit plans (including medical, dental, and life insurance) during the severance period (but reduced to the extent such benefits are provided by another employer); (v) would receive additional age and service credit under a deferred compensation plan following termination during the severance period (or the minimum age and service credit required for early retirement benefits and the retirement interest rate); and (vi) if such termination occurs after a change of control, the Company would pay for outplacement services not to exceed \$50,000.
+On August 1, 1997, the Company entered into an agreement with Mr. Scarborough, which was amended on May 1, 2005, to reflect his promotion to President and CEO, providing that, if his employment is terminated for any reason other than for cause, death, disability, or voluntary resignation without good reason (as such terms are defined in the agreement), he (i) would receive a payment equivalent to a pro-rated annual bonus for the year of termination; (ii) would receive salary and bonus (based on his highest combined annual base salary plus bonus in any of the three previous years) for one year before a change of control and three years after a change of control ("severance period"); (iii) would receive additional retirement and supplemental retirement benefits that would have accrued during the severance period (but reduced to the extent such benefits are provided by another employer); (v) would receive additional age and service credit under a deferred compensation plan following termination during the severance period (or the minimum age and service credit required for early retirement benefits and the retirement interest rate); and (vi) if such termination occurs after a change of control, the Company would pay for outplacement services not to exceed \$50,000.
 Benefits and amounts to which Mr. Scarborough would be entitled under the agreement would be reduced to the extent of any benefits and earned income from any new employment or services performed during the severance period.
 Mr. Scarborough would receive a gross-up payment for any excise taxes that are imposed under Section 4999 of the Code.